flauschzelle/cli-wordle/README.md

 ## How to play

 Just open this directory in your terminal and run `./cli_wordle.py`.
-The basic rules are the same as in most of the other countless wordle clones out there.
+The basic rules are the same as in most of the other countless wordle clones out there:

+Guess the secret word by typing in any word and using the hints for your next guess.
+- If a letter is not in the secret word, it will be marked in gray
+- If a letter is in the right place, it will be marked in green 🟩
+- If a letter is in the secret word, but in a different place, it will be marked in yellow 🟨

 ## System Requirements